zenml-io/zenml/docs/book/getting-started/core-concepts.md

 In order to run *stack components* that are running on infrastructure on the cloud, ZenML itself needs to deployed to the cloud first, so that it can communicate with these stack components.

-A **ZenML Server** keeps track of all the bits of extraneous data from a pipeline run.
+A **ZenML Server** keeps track of all the bits of metadata around a pipeline run.
 It allows you to fetch specific steps from your pipeline run and their output artifacts in a post-execution workflow.
 With a ZenML server, you are able to access all of your previous experiments with the associated details.
 This is extremely helpful in troubleshooting.

 ![ZenML Architectural Diagram](../assets/core_concepts/04_architecture.png)